iconifyit/iconjar-extractor/README.md

 ## Donations

 Donations help open source developers continue to create free resources.
 You can donate to this project at https://paypal.me/iconify.
 25% of all donations to this script will be contributed to MouseDown.net

+## Change Log
+2018-04-25 : Fixed a bug related to file names with spaces or commas (IconJar or icon file names) causing the script to break

+2018-04-25 : Added a dialog when the script finishes indicating the file location as well as a button to open the folder where the ZIP file containging the extracted icons is located

+## Known Issues
+- There are no known issues at this time.
+See **Reporting a Bug** above for instructions for reporting issues